 These reports present comprehensive primary and secondary research, including discussions and interviews with several key stakeholders, especially from the government.

-These simulations will be able to show how the motivations, constraints, and actions of a specific government department aggregate up into city-level outcomes.
-It will allow users to understand the connection between the city’s social micro-foundations (behaviour of particular stakeholders, or “agents,”) and macro-level outcomes such as changes in land use, waste and water demand patterns.
-Further, the ABMs will illustrate how stakeholder decisions and interventions affect scenarios for critical risks in metropolitan development.
+These simulations show how the motivations, constraints, and actions of a specific government department aggregate up into city-level outcomes.
+The ABM tool will allow users to understand the connection between the city’s social micro-foundations (behaviour of particular stakeholders, or “agents,”) and macro-level outcomes such as changes in land use, waste and water demand patterns.
+Further, the ABMs can illustrate how stakeholder decisions and interventions affect scenarios for critical risks in metropolitan development.

 The report concludes by laying out specific recommendations for more sustainable management of land, water, waste and the emerging tensions from their interaction.
 The recommendations range from addressing structural issues in governance and planning to more shorter-term interventions.